NerdGr8/heyweather/README.md

 *Assuming you have logged into AWS ECR and you have a repository namespaced misc-images/your-image-name*
 1. Build and tag your image
 `docker build -t misc-images/heyweather.dev .`

 *I have name spaced my image misc-images and named it heyweather.dev*
-2. Tag Image and push to repository
+2. Tag Image and push to repository:
 `docker tag misc-images/heyweather.dev:latest <account-id>.dkr.ecr.us-east-1.amazonaws.com/misc-images/heyweather.dev:latest`

-4. Push to repository
+4. Push to repository:
 `docker push <account-id>.dkr.ecr.us-east-1.amazonaws.com/misc-images/heyweather.dev:latest`
-*replace account id and region as per your ECR account*
+*Replace account id and region as per your ECR account*

 ### With the chart ready and your Docker Image ready.
 Time to update your chart and reference the docker image.

+## TODO :
+[] Update application Repo context and connect to Postgres instance [] Load balance application
+[] Script helm deployment and build commands
+[] Enable secrets for config settings to database in app settings.
+[] Add health check endpoint on .net service